 “Well, we won’t lose you in that,” Jake jokes as my bright yellow bikini beams in the sun.
 I glance back at him, and he winks, his charm being somewhat comforting.

-“We’re going down the pub we are,” his dad says.
+“We’re going down the pub,” his dad says.

 “Alri babes, I hope to see you again soon,” his Mum says.

-“Come here, give us a cwtch,” his sister insists, hugging me.
+“Come here, give us a squidge,” his sister insists, hugging me.
 “Stay in touch.
 It’s been a cracking day.”

-I gather my things and head to the lowest part of the rocks, ready to climb back over now the sea has come in.
+I say my goodbyes, gather my things and head to the lowest part of the rocks, ready to climb back over now the sea has come in.

 “Where do you think you’re going?”
 Jake curiously asks.
 Confused, I look at him and fiddle with my long brunette matted locks.

-“The jet ski is the quickest way,” he smiles, taking my bag from my hand, ushering me towards the shore.
+“The jet ski is the quickest way.”
+He cheekily smiles, takes my bag from my hand, and ushers me towards the shore.

 “I don’t think so,” I say, turning back around.